Hedging the Drift: Learning to Optimize under Non-Stationarity: Proof of Theorem

-where inequality (\ref{eq:sw4}) is by the property that both matrices $V_{t-1}^{-1} \left(\sum_{s=p+1}^{t-1}X_sX_s^{\top}\right), V_{t-1}^{-1}$ are PSD, as we establish previously.
+where we have used the fact that both $A_1$ and $A_2$ are diagonal matrix in the last step.
 Altogether, the Lemma is proved.\halmos \end{proof} Applying Theorem 2 of \citep{AYPS11}, we have the following upper bound for the second term in eq. \eqref{eq:sw20}. \begin{lemma}[\citep{AYPS11}] For any $t\in[T]$ and any $\delta\in[0,1],$ we have holds with probability at least $1-\delta.$ \end{lemma} Combining the above two lemmas: fixed any $\delta\in[0,1],$ we have that for any $t\in[T]$ and any $x\in D_t,$

 where inequality (\ref{eq:sw13}) uses triangle inequality, inequality (\ref{eq:sw_by_CS}) follows from Cauchy-Schwarz inequality, and inequality (\ref{eq:sw-ineq}) are consequences of Lemmas \ref{lemma:sw}, \ref{lemma:sw1}.